Temples of Pagan: A Selection

 Cultural influences on Pagan include India and Ceylon.
 Anawrahta considered himself to be a chakravartin (universal monarch) on the Ashokan model, imported Brahmins from India to fill administrative roles at court, and initiated religious and diplomatic exchanges with Ceylon.
 Buddhism itself was never very concerned with secular matters, so ideas of governance (including administration and court ritual) had to be imported from Hinduism.
 Ideologically, according to Strachan (p.
 10), the kings of Pagan considered themselves to be avatars of Vishnu in the service of Buddha if true, this is a rather unusual theology that would repay much closer academic study.

 The site today contains 2,217 individually identified monuments (Strachan, p.1), all of them Buddhist, scattered in an area of approximately 40 square miles around a half-dozen villages on the plain.
-Due to UNESCO's dissatisfaction with current conservation and restoration efforts, Pagan has not yet (2004) been designated as a World Heritage Site.
-Nevertheless, dozens of major restored temples and stupas, many with beautiful interior carvings and murals, can be visited.
+As of 2018, Pagan has applied but not yet been designated as a World Heritage Site.
+Nevertheless, dozens of impressive restored temples and stupas, many with beautiful interior carvings and murals, can be visited.
 Photography of the paintings is not generally permitted, but a good selection can be seen in Claudine Bautze-Picron's book, The Buddhist Murals of Pagan: Timeless Vistas of the Cosmos.